 5 "Q. [Mr. Oldham] All right.
-Now, after you testified before the Commission, did you have any conversation with Mr. Hamsher [Director, CDA, when respondent was transferred; elevated to Deputy Director of week land the believed that respondent had violated a duty of loyalty to the Mayor by expressing his personal opinion about the sculpture.
-Thus, defendant Hamsher testified:

-Development, Mayor's Office, in June, 1982, and present at that position when respondent was laid off]?
+Now, after you testified before the Commission, did you have any conversation with Mr. Hamsher [Director, CDA, when respondent was transferred; elevated to Deputy Director of Development, Mayor's Office, in June, 1982, and present at that position when respondent was laid off]?